-Join Richard Harrington for an in-depth discussion in this video Understanding focus points and autofocus, part of Up and Running with the Nikon D600 and D610.
+Join Richard Harrington for an in-depth discussion in this video Understanding focus points and autofocus, part of Learning the Nikon D600 and D610.

 - When you look out onto a scene, your eyes need to focus.
 Typically, you'll choose one place to focus on.
 Your camera works the same way.
 The autofocus mechanism can focus at one particular distance in your scene.
 If working properly, that point should line up with your subject.
 Your camera includes a number of focus points.
 The camera will try to automatically identify which one of these points or multiple points are overlapping with your subject.
 However, this process isn't always perfect.